stochastic-sisyphus/feature-selection-optuna-remix/Research-Paper.md

 3. **Real-time Feature Selection**
    - Integrate the framework into streaming data pipelines, enabling dynamic, on-the-fly updates to feature sets.

+4. **Fairness-Aware Selection**
+   - Incorporate fairness metrics and constraints (e.g., demographic parity) into the Optuna objective function for ethically critical applications.

 ---

 ## 8. Conclusion
-This paper presents a **comprehensive feature selection framework** combining traditional methods—PCA and LASSO—with **Optuna’s** advanced optimization capabilities for dynamic feature selection.
+This paper presents a **comprehensive feature selection framework** combining traditional methods—PCA, LASSO, Random Forest—with **Optuna’s** advanced optimization capabilities for dynamic feature selection.
 By measuring **mutual information** and accounting for inter-feature correlations, our **interaction-aware** approach demonstrates the potential to outperform static feature selection methods.

 **Key Takeaways**
 1. **Optuna**: Its define-by-run approach, TPE sampling, and pruning offer a flexible and robust method for exploring high-dimensional feature sets.
 2. **Interaction-Aware Scoring**: Balancing direct feature relevance and inter-feature interactions improves overall selection quality.
-3. **Modular Implementation**: Code readability and reproducibility ensure easy adaptation to a broad range of datasets.
+3. **Additional Baselines**: Incorporating methods like Random Forest broadens comparative understanding.
+4. **Statistical Significance**: Paired t-tests validate that Optuna’s gains over PCA, LASSO, and Random Forest are not due to random chance.
+5. **Ethical Considerations**: Feature selection methods must be evaluated in context, especially with sensitive data.

-The empirical results from **Iris** and **Adult** datasets confirm that **Optuna-based selection** can deliver superior performance (in mutual information terms) at the cost of additional runtime.
-We envision further research on optimizing and scaling these techniques, particularly for large-scale, real-time applications.
+Experiments on **Iris** and **Adult** datasets confirm that **Optuna-based selection** can deliver **statistically significant** improvements in mutual information at the cost of increased runtime.
+Future work will focus on scaling these techniques to larger datasets and integrating fairness constraints in the selection process.

 ---